fyu/dilation/README.md

 ## Introduction

-Properties of dilated convolution are discussed in the [arXiv report](http://arxiv.org/abs/1511.07122) accepted as ICLR 2016 conference paper.
-It can be used for semantic image segmentation and learning context information.
-This repo releases the network definition discussed in the report and the trained models.
-You can use this code together with vanilla Caffe to segment images with pretrained models.
-However, if you want to train the network by yourself, please check out [this fork of Caffe](https://github.com/fyu/caffe-dilation).
+Properties of dilated convolution are discussed in our [ICLR 2016 conference paper](http://arxiv.org/abs/1511.07122).
+This repository contains the network definitions and the trained models.
+You can use this code together with vanilla Caffe to segment images using the pre-trained models.
+If you want to train the models yourself, use [this fork of Caffe](https://github.com/fyu/caffe-dilation).

 ### Citing

-If you find the code or model useful in your research, please consider citing:
+If you find the code or the models useful, please cite this paper:
 ```
 @inproceedings{YuKoltun2016,
 	author    = {Fisher Yu and Vladlen Koltun},